prioritizr/surveyvoi/README.md

 conservation management – wherein some sites have previously been surveyed and other sites have not – this package provides functionality to generate and evaluate plans for additional surveys.
-Specifically, plans for ecological surveys can b generated using various conventional approaches (e.g. maximizing expected species richness, geographic coverage, diversity of sampled environmental conditions) and by maximizing value of information.
+Specifically, plans for ecological surveys can be generated using various conventional approaches (e.g. maximizing expected species richness, geographic coverage, diversity of sampled environmental conditions) and by maximizing value of information.
 After generating plans for surveys,